rfo909/CFT/doc/Doc.md

 ## 2020-10-24 cleaning up - Java Parser

-Decided to delete the Lib.Text.Parser that was to triumpally (is that a word?) follow the Lib.Text.Lexer.
+Decided to delete the Lib.Text.Parser that was to triumphantly (is that a word?) follow the Lib.Text.Lexer.
 It got stuck, from lack of inspiration, and then I went ahead and created a rudimentary JSON parser in pure CFT in under 150 lines.